Can You Make Money With Solar Panels?

 See how much you can save by going solar with Palmetto

-Unless you are planning to buy land and start a solar farm, the easiest way to “make money” with solar panels is to replace another expense in your life: your electric bill.
+Unless you are planning to buy land and start a solar farm, the easiest way to “make money” with solar panels isn’t really making money at all.
+It’s reducing another expense in your life: your electric bill.
 Solar panels can help you save money on electricity costs from your local utility company by significantly reducing the amount of grid power you purchase each month.

-With net metering, energy credits, tax credits, incentives, and other utility solar programs, the solar power produced on your property can replace some (or all) of the grid electricity you purchase for 25 years or more.
+With some combination of solar panels, net metering, battery storage, and scheduling electricity use, the solar power produced on your property can replace some (or all) of the grid electricity you purchase for 25 years or more.

-Essentially, as “a penny saved is a penny earned,” making money with solar panels as a homeowner is more about how much you can avoid paying for electricity, rather than generating a new income stream.
+Essentially, the financial benefit of home solar panels is more about how much you can save in electricity costs, rather than generating a new income stream.

 If you’d like to make money selling your solar power to the grid, unfortunately, installing a solar system on your home is not a one-way ticket to Profit Town.
 For most homeowners, you will never actually “sell” your solar to the grid, though you can be credited on your electric bills for the power you produce.